Metfithey History, Family Crest & Coats of Arms

-Anglo-Saxon England.
+The ancestors of the bearers of the Metfithey family name are thought have lived in ancient Anglo-Saxon England.
 They were first found in Mitford, Northumberland where the name is "descended from Matthew, brother of John, who is said to have held the castle of Mitford soon after the Conquest.
 The ancestors of the present family appear to have been for many ages resident at Mitford, though the castle was not in their possession till it was granted with the manor by Charles II to Robert Litford, Esq."
-CITATION[CLOSE]

 Early Origins of the Metfithey family